 Safest neighborhoods in Melbourne

 Melbourne is a very safe city here are a few neighborhoods which have some of the lowest crime rates in the city.

 The Yarra Valley is a beautiful place, and this neighborhood on the city's south side is one of the best places to hang out.
 Here you'll find plenty of shopping opportunities and community centers, as well as restaurants and cafes.

 According to the crime statistics, Carlton North is the safest neighborhood in all of Melbourne.
 You can feel confident exploring it as a tourist.

 Consider spending some time in South Wharf; this is another one of the safest suburbs in the city.
 Here you can enjoy attractions like the Melbourne Exhibition and Convention Centre, and since it is so safe you can even stick around until after dark to enjoy the views of the Seafarers Bridge.

 Is Melbourne public transportation safe?

 Most vacationers enter the city from the Tullamarine Airport, but there are actually three more airports in the city as well; the Avalon Airport, Essendon Airport and the Moorabbin Airport.
 Melbourne is a populous city with both local and foreign people navigating its streets, and without public transit, the roads would definitely get too crowded.
 The good news is that you won't need your own car to get from one point to another since the public transport services are safe.

 The Victoria state government works hard to provide efficient and safe services to get around, but if you ever feel uncomfortable you can get help from the Protective Services Officers that patrol the transit network.
-As we mentioned earlier, keep a close eye on your belongings while using public transit and avoid sketchy areas.
+As we mentioned earlier, keep a close eye on your belongings while using public transit.